coverclock/com-diag-hazer/README.md

 # Utilities

 * bakepi - monitors Raspberry Pi core temperature which throttles at 82C.
-* base - configures and runs a UBX-ZED-F9P chip as a base station in survey mode.
+* base - configures and runs a UBX-ZED-F9P as a base in survey or fixed mode.
-* benchmark - configures and runs a UBX-ZED-F9P chip as a corrected mobile rover saving a CSV.
+* benchmark - configures and runs a UBX-ZED-F9P as a corrected rover saving a CSV.
 * checksum - takes arguments that are NMEA or UBX packets and adds end matter.
 * consumer - consumes datagrams and reports on stdout.
-* station - configures and runs a UBX-ZED-F9P chip as a base station in fixed mode.
+* fixed - configures and runs a UBX-ZED-F9P as a base station in fixed mode.
 * googlemaps - convert gpstool coordinate strings to formats accepted by Google Maps.
-* gpstool - serves as Hazer's all purpose GNSS pocket tool.
+* gpstool - serves as Hazer's multi purpose GNSS pocket tool.
 * client - runs Google Maps API in Firefox browser under MacOS.
 * haversine - computes the great circle distance in meters between two coordinates.
 * hazer - consumes data from a serial port and reports on stdout.
-* mobile - configures and runs a UBX-ZED-F9P chip as an uncorrected mobile rover.
+* mobile - configures and runs a UBX-ZED-F9P as an uncorrected rover.
 * peruse - helper script to watch logs and screens from Tumbleweed scripts.
 * pps - uses Diminuto pintool to multiplex on a 1PPS GPIO pin.
 * producer - consumes data from serial port and forwards as datagrams.
 * provider - consumes datagrams and forwards to serial port.
 * proxy - receive UDP packets from the Base and forward to the Rover.
 * router - routes UDP packets received from a base to all rovers.
-* rover - configures and runs a UBX-ZED-F9P chip as a corrected mobile rover.
+* rover - configures and runs a UBX-ZED-F9P as a corrected rover.
+* survey - configures and runs a UBX-ZED-F9P as a base in survey mode.
 * rtktool - serves as Tumbleweed's point-to-multipoint datagram router.
 * ubxval - converts a number into a UBX-usable form.